impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- > All models (i.e. hypothesis classes) seek to learn the same concept  from the data.
 A transferable canary indicates that the notion of a canary is not a function of the of the hypothesis class, but rather the concept class itself.
 For example, for digit classification, we know that a 2 and a 7 are reasonably close to each other; and written in a bad handwriting, one can be mistaken for the other.
 Therefore, a good canary can be an image that can reasonably be classified as either 2 or a 7 by even a human—an entirely different learner!
 	- We like to note however that the space of canaries are much larger than the above example.
 But the above should be sufficient to show why transferability of concept canaries would make sense in the first place.
 	- Q6: The reported transferability of canaries across architectures (e.g., ResNet-9 → ResNet-50) is intriguing but lacks theoretical explanation. *The paper attributes it qualitatively to shared representation geometry*...
 	- We are confused about this statement.
-Can the reviewer kindly let us know from what part of the paper they cons -
+We have not made a claim about a "shared representation geometry."
+Can the reviewer kindly let us know from what part of the paper they have construed this?
+We are happy to adjust language to avoid
+	-
 - ## Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries
 - ### Reviewer_VkF8